mortazavilab/swan_vis/faqs/file_formats.md

 Swan can load abundance information for more meaningful analysis and visualizations.
 To work with Swan, abundance matrices must:

 * Be tab-separated
-* First column are transcript ids that are the same as those loaded via GTF or TALON db
+* First column are transcript IDs that are the same as those loaded via GTF or TALON db
 * Columns labelled by their dataset names containing raw counts for each transcript
 * Alternatively, a [TALON abundance file](https://github.com/mortazavilab/TALON#talon_abundance) can be used in its unaltered form